JS-Pilgrim535/Guardian_535/README.md

 # Guardian_535
-Guardian_535 is a little ecrypt class, made in C#.
+Guardian_535 is a little encrypt class, made in C#.